top of page

 Level 2 Charging

-Every car comes with a Level 1 charging cord that can be used to charge the car from any standard 120V household outlet.
+Almost every car comes with a Level 1 charging cord that can be used to charge the car from any standard 120V household outlet.
 Level 1 charging works well if you drive on average less than 30 miles/day.
-Make sure to have an electrician install a new, high-quality outlet.
+Make sure to have an electrician install a new, high-quality outlet and inspect the wiring for safe use.

 If you want to take full advantage of your EV, you should have an electrician install a 240V Level 2 charging station.
-It charges your car much faster and can usually fully charge the battery overnight no matter how many miles you drive during the day.
-Usually, these require a 40 A breaker and wiring, but some higher power models could require 80 A power.
+It charges your car much faster and can usually fully charge the battery overnight, no matter how many miles you drive during the day.
+Usually, these require a 50 A breaker and wiring, but some higher power models could require 100 A power.

 20200208_204133-1000m.jpg